Alex Bregman Player Props: Astros vs. Athletics

 Alex Bregman At The Plate

-- Bregman is batting .225 with six doubles, a triple, six home runs and 28 walks.
+- Bregman has seven doubles, a triple, six home runs and 28 walks while batting .236.

-- In 60.0% of his 50 games this season, Bregman has picked up at least one hit.
-He's also had 11 multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.